rockdaboot/wget2/docs/wget2_manual.md

   Specifies the maximum number of concurrent download threads for a resource.
 The default is 5 but if you want to allow more or fewer this is the option to use.

+* `-s`, `--verify-sig`

+  Enable PGP signature verification.
+When enabled Wget2 will attempt to download and verify PGP signatures against their corresponding files.
+  Any file downloaded that has a content type of `application/*` will have an additional request added for `<name>.sig`.
+If the content type for the signature request is `application/pgp-signature`, Wget2 will attempt to verify the signature against the original file.

+* `--gnupg-homedir`

+  Specifies the gnupg home directory to use when verifying PGP signatures on downloaded files.
+The default for this is your system's default home directory.

 ### <a name="Directory Options"/>Directory Options